LycheeOrg/LycheeOrg.github.io/docs/upgrade.md

 > {note} Notice the key changes: uploads are now at `/app/public/uploads`, storage at `/app/storage/app`, tmp at `/app/storage/tmp`, and the `.env` file is mounted read-only.

+The `/sym` volume has been removed as Lychee no longer uses symbolic links for storage.
+This was a security feature that originated from version 4, but is no longer necessary as the functionality has been removed.

+**Important:** With the 3 volumes under `/app/storage`, you may think you could simplify the configuration by specifying one single volume for `/app/storage` instead.
+This is incorrect.
+Doing so will make the app exit with the error "The `/app/bootstrap/cache` directory must be present and writable."

 ### Service Architecture Changes

 Version 7 introduces a multi-service architecture with an optional worker service for background job processing.